MSI application requirements

 Recommendations should be written by people who can provide substantive letters - people who know your work, abilities, and personal qualities, who have supervised you, and who can speak to your potential for successful graduate study.
 If you were recently a student, faculty members are appropriate.
 Other possible writers include employers and heads of organizations with whom you have volunteered.
 Personal friends and family members are not appropriate recommenders.

 Ask your recommenders to submit their letters online (you will be given a chance to register your recommenders in the online application).

 Within the online application, you will be asked to respond to the following questions based on your exploration of the University of Michigan School of Information (UMSI) website, as well as your own reflection on your academic abilities, experiences, and personal qualities.
 You are welcome to add comments from your readings, observations, and experience.
-Your essay should be four to six pages (4-6), double-spaced.
-At the School of Information, we highly value academic integrity.
+Each question should be answered in 250 words or less.
+At the University of Michigan School of Information, we highly value academic integrity.
 Please be sure that any essay content that is not your own original thoughts is properly attributed.

 - What are the critical issues in the field of information?

 - What are your aspirations in the field of information?

 - What is your understanding of the School of Information?

 - How will a UMSI education help you reach your aspirations?

 - What would you contribute to the UMSI community and to the field as a whole?

 How have your background and life experiences, including cultural, geographical, financial, educational or other opportunities or challenges, motivated your decision to pursue a graduate degree at the University of Michigan?

 Please see the online application for further details.
 The Personal Statement should be one to two (1-2) pages double-spaced.

 Please upload a copy of your current resume with your online application.